robinhood/faust/docs/userguide/application.rst

     :type: ``int``
     :default: ``1``

-    The replication factor for changlog topics and repartition topics created by the application.
+    The replication factor for changelog topics and repartition topics created by the application.

     .. note::